fenago/data-science/lab_guides/Lab_6.md

 - Manhattan distance
 - Euclidean distance

-There are various loss functions for regression, but in this book, we will be looking at two of the commonly used loss functions for regression, which are:
+There are various loss functions for regression, but in this course, we will be looking at two of the commonly used loss functions for regression, which are: